twitter/communitynotes/content/_index.md

 ### I have a note on my Tweet.
 What can I do?

-As a Tweet author, if you disagree that a Birdwatch note provides important context about your Tweet, you can request [additional review](./additional-review/).
+As a Tweet author, if you disagree that a note provides important context about your Tweet, you can request [additional review](./additional-review/).